jinhaoduan/SecMI/Readme.md

 python main.py --train --logdir ./experiments/CIFAR10 \
 --dataset CIFAR10 --img_size 32 --batch_size 128 --fid_cache ./stats/cifar10.train.npz --total_steps 800001
 ```
-By defaults, it will load the splittings stored in `mia_evals/member_splits` and train DDPMs over half training split.
+By default, it will load the splittings stored in `mia_evals/member_splits` and train DDPMs over half training split.
 You can specify `--dataset` and `--total_steps` as you want.

 ### Pre-trained model